Undergraduate Department of Art History

 Students have the opportunity to pursue independent research at the Florida State University Study Centers in Florence, London, Panamá, Paris, and Valencia.
 The Florence program is used extensively by students of the history of art for the study of the Italian language and arts, and for archival work and offers annual teaching and assistantships for art history doctoral students.
 The London Study Center offers opportunities for internships at major London museums.
 The Paris program hosts a specialized program in art history taught by the Department of Art History faculty.
 Archaeological experience is available at the Etruscan and Roman sites of Cetamura del Chianti and Poggio delle Civitelle at San Venanzo, the University's field school excavations in Italy.

 The department sponsors an annual Art History Graduate Symposium for graduate students attending universities nationwide.
 Students are chosen to present papers during a two-day series of meetings, and these papers may be submitted for publication in Athanor, a journal for graduate students in art history sponsored by the Art History Department and the College of Fine Arts.
-Each year a distinguished art historian is invited to participate in the symposium and to deliver the keynote address.
+Each year, a distinguished art historian is invited to participate in the symposium and to deliver the keynote address.

-All undergraduates at Florida State University must demonstrate basic computer skills competency and digital literacy prior to graduation.
-As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
-In art history, undergraduate majors must satisfy this requirement by earning a grade of "C" or higher in ARH 2814 Cultural Heritage in the Digital Age.
+In art history, undergraduate majors must satisfy this requirement by earning a grade of “C” or higher in ARH 2814 Cultural Heritage in the Digital Age.

 Oral Communication Competency

-All undergraduates at Florida State University must demonstrate the ability to transmit clearly ideas and information orally in a way that is appropriate to the topic, purpose, and audience.
+All undergraduates at Florida State University must demonstrate the ability to transmit ideas and information clearly and orally in a way that is appropriate to the topic, purpose, and audience.
 Undergraduates must also demonstrate the ability to discuss ideas clearly with others, to listen and respond to questions, and to assess critical responses appropriately.
 The need for specific oral communication skills, such as formal lectures/presentations, interviewing skills, or group dynamics varies from discipline to discipline.
-In art history, undergraduate majors must satisfy this requirement by earning a grade of "C" or higher in verbal presentations in seminars about works of art and art historical topics of research.
+In art history, undergraduate majors must satisfy this requirement by earning a grade of “C” or higher on verbal presentations in seminars about works of art and art historical topics of research.

 State of Florida Common Program Prerequisites for Art History